 - Postpartum support: education and support for infant feeding, infant soothing, infant sleep, postpartum recovery, common baby and birthing parent questions

 - Birth doula support: YES, we can still ‘be there’ with you in labour.
 We are working with families to provide additional support to partners to take over the hands-on component of labour.
 We have many experiences now of being present on Zoom or other virtual platforms and have been able to be ‘in the room’ virtually, provide emotional support, suggestions for comfort measures, and help with advocacy.
-Of course we’re still available to support you IN-PERSON if that’s your preference and are allowed in many hospitals as an additional support person.
+Of course we’re still available to support you IN-PERSON if that’s your preference and are allowed in most hospitals as an additional support person.

 We will continue to offer our in-home care as needed.
 As professionals, here is what we will commit to the: